anuket-project/anuket-specifications/doc/ref_model/chapters/chapter07.rst

 geographically localised standard frameworks like NIST (as used in the U.S.A.), ENISA, GDPR, ISM.

-The use of the ISO 2700s, OWASP, ISAE, NIST and ETSI security frameworks for cloud infrastructure is referenced in “Common Security Standards”, “Compliance with  Standards” and “Security References” sections of this chapter.
+The use of the ISO 2700s, OWASP, ISAE, NIST and ETSI security frameworks for cloud infrastructure is referenced in "Common Security Standards" and "Compliance with  Standards" sections.

 Examples of regulatory frameworks are briefly presented below.
 It is intended to expand this list of examples in the future releases to cover more jurisdictions and  to accommodate changes in the rapidly evolving security and